Max Strus NBA Playoffs Player Props: Heat vs. Knicks

-Max Strus and the rest of the Miami Heat take on the New York Knicks in the NBA Playoffs on Tuesday, at 7:30 PM ET.
+Max Strus and the rest of the Miami Heat hit the court versus the New York Knicks in the NBA Playoffs on Saturday, at 3:30 PM ET.

-Let's break down the prop bets available for Strus, using stats and trends to make good predictions.
+In this article we will break down Strus' prop bets, using stats to help you make good predictions.

 Max Strus Prop Bets vs. the Knicks